matthieujac/Twitter-Clone-Language-Moderator/README.md

 # Twitter Clone with Machine Learning Moderation

+This is a copy of of the repository originally found at : https://github.com/andbluedev/Twitter-Clone-ML-Moderator on which I worked alongside @andbluedev

 ![Touitter](react-webapp/src/img/touitter-logo.jpeg)

 This educational project aims to show how social medias can be can moderated using AI systems.